-- It is recommended that they perform 3 hours of physical activity of any intensity, of which 1 hour should be moderate to high intensity.
+- It is recommended that they perform 3 hours of physical activity of any intensity, of which 1 hour should be of moderate to high intensity.

-Effects of excessive use of screens
+Effects of excessive screen use

 In recent decades, the number of people with myopia has increased dramatically.
 According to a study published by the journal Ophthalmology, part of this increase is related to short-distance activities, not only those directly related to the use of screens, but with the time spent doing indoor activities in general.
 The study also found that spending longer in the open, especially at an early age, can delay the progression of myopia.